Equivalent Circuit Modeling of Grid-Forming Inverters in (Sub)-Transient Time-Frame

 Figure \ref{fig:GFM_combined}(a) shows a generic GFM circuit including filter impedance ($Z_{Filter}$), coupling impedance ($Z_{Coupling}$), LV/MV transformer impedance ($Z_{LV/MV}$), collector network impedance ($Z_{Collector}$) and MV/HV transformer impedance ($Z_{MV/HV}$).
 The GFM plant connects to the network at the point of interconnection (POI).
 The terminals of the inverter's switch are denoted as ST. The GFM controls regulate the voltage across the filter capacitor, termed as a voltage control point (VCP) - a key point of consideration in defining GFM.

-Although mostly consistent, the GFM definitions do not clearly specify the location of the IVS.
+Although largely consistent, the GFM definitions stated by regulators, SOs, and industry consortia do not explicitly specify the location of the IVS.
 To the best of the authors' knowledge, only EPRI \cite{epri2024gridforming} explicitly states that GFM's IVS corresponds to the terminals of individual inverter switches (ST).
 This suggests the expected characterization of GFM (assuming sufficiently fast voltage control bandwidth and zero virtual impedance) as a nearly constant voltage source ($V_{ST}$) behind a fixed hardware impedance ($Z_{Filter} + Z_{GFM}$) at POI.
 However, the literature lacks conclusive evidence, and to the best of the author's knowledge, no stability studies have been reported to explicitly substantiate this claim.
-This mischaracterization of the location of the IVS and thus the effective impedance can lead to mischaracterization of GFM's expected behavior.
+This lack of clarity and mischaracterization of the location of the IVS and thus the effective impedance can lead to mischaracterization of GFM's expected behavior.
 These mischaracterizations of GFM capabilities could lead to unrealistic expectations during compliance, thus risking system reliability.
-It can also potentially misguide GFM developers and manufacturers, leading to unnecessary costs.
+It can also potentially misguide GFM developers and original equipment manufacturers (OEMs), leading to unnecessary costs.